ChurroC/churro-blog/README.md

 Maybe add an animation to sun to moon. also actually get color in for dark mode.
 Issue with moutning.
 Since it render first then use effect gets called so no a is moutn but has mount.
 This means local sotrage gets reset.

+## Info

+Just for myself but useHasMounted for when you dont want one component server rendred but children server rendered like theme context.
+Use the noSSRWrapper when you don't want children server rendered either.